-To ensure identity is maintained, the reconciling system must properly manage the identity of data items.
-Changes to an existing data item fall into four general categories:
+To ensure that this identity is maintained, the reconciling system must properly manage the identity of data items.
+Changes to an existing data item fall into the following general categories:

-- Status updates to the data item.

-- Addition of new or previously unknown data or relationships to other data items.

-- Changes in contextual meaning.

-• Correction of the data item due to it being reported in error.
+- Status updates to the data item. - Addition of new or previously unknown data or relationships to other data items. - Changes in treatment, diagnosis or related information. - Correction of the data item due to it being reported in error. - Workflow transitions.

-X.4.1.1.2.1 Status Updates
+665 X.4.2.1.2.1 Status Updates